cyberbotics/webots/docs/discord/technical-questions.md

 Hi, is there some helper function to calculate the SFRotation values?

 for example: i just like to rotate a Nao (in the soccer simulation) by a supervisor program by alpha degrees keeping the feet on the ground.

-I thought just to set the rotation vector to the y axis (perpendicular to the field) and than simply adjust the angle. but that does not work.
+I thought just to set the rotation vector to the y-axis (perpendicular to the field) and than simply adjust the angle. but that does not work.